zdravkov/kendo-docs/api/wrappers/jsp/autoComplete.md

 ### dataTextField `String`

-Sets the field of the data item that provides the text content of the list items.
+The field of the data item used when searching for suggestions.

 #### Example
     <kendo:autoComplete dataTextField="dataTextField">